Welcome to today's edition of the Rush 24-7 podcast.

 War on families, war on kids, war on science.

-You're gonna bet three or four new wars here that the Democrats are going to create, just like they created the war on women.
+You're going to bet three or four new wars here that the Democrats are going to create, just like they created the war on women.

-They pushed the idea that was a cause of autism, if you don't remember.
+They pushed the idea that it was a cause of autism, if you don't remember.

-I'm sitting here last night, honestly, um, by the way, folks, I got a couple, see I told you so today that are just here.
+I'm sitting here last night, honestly, by the way, folks, I've got a couple C I told you so today.

-I sent snerdily a note last night, complete with an email, said, Look at what did I just say today.
+I sent Snurdy a note last night, complete with an email, said, Look at what did I just say today?

-And this comes on the heels of what we talked about with McDonald's yesterday and how the uh uh all together with uh talk about Scott Walker and one of the reasons he's polling so well with the Republicans is he's fighting back.
+And this comes on the heels of what we talked about with McDonald's yesterday and how they all together with talk about Scott Walker and one of the reasons he's polling so well with the Republicans, he's fighting back.

 Let's all just pull back and be reasonable about this.

-I mean, in terms of it being out there in the legitimate news story.
+I mean, in terms of it being out there, the legitimate news story.

-We're gonna get back to vaccine thing here in just a second.
+We're going to get back to the vaccine thing here in just a second.

 I'm just setting the table with all coming up on the program today.

-Do you know that the reason that call was made was because of latent racism on the Seahawks coaching staff.
+Do you know that that call that the reason that call was made was because of latent racism on the Seahawks coaching staff?

 Well, why does it make no sense?